The best early Prime Day laptop deals to shop now, according to a tech expert

 Laptop starting to creak?
 We’ve found early Prime Day savings on portable Windows 11 devices

-Amazon Prime Day 2022 is officially less than a week away.
-The highlight of the shopping calendar has been confirmed for 12 and 13 July, with some early deals popping up already.
-After a sluggish start to the year the globe-spanning sales event promises record-breaking sales for the retail giant.
+Amazon Prime Day 2022 is nearly here, with the highlight of the shopping calendar beingconfirmed for 12 and 13 July, with some early deals popping up already.
+After a sluggish start to the year, the globe-spanning money-saving event promises record-breaking sales for the retail giant.

 To find out more about what laptop deals to expect on Amazon Prime Day as well as how to find the best early offers, keep on reading.